Office project training program. Microsoft Project Online Training

 • Special situations in project management

-• Quality management at the stage of project implementation
+• Quality management at the project execution stage

-• Change management at the stage of project implementation
+• Change management during the project execution stage

 • Formation of complex graphs